RealTeeCee/DataStructureAndAlgorithm/English/Grammar/OLS25/GrammarLesson/Lesson_4_USING_DEF_1-2-3.md

 - Don't you think that ...?               // : bạn không nghĩ là ... sao?
 - What's your opinion about ...?          // : ý của bạn về ... là gì?

+# Review Definition 1, 2, 3
+1. Definition 1
+* An adjective + 2 - 4 Verbs
+- Use an adjective; then use some verbs to describe that adjective.

+2. Definition 2
+* A statement + Answer to self-asked questions
+- Give an answer or make any statement, then add information by answering the questions before they asked

+3. Definitition 3
+* A statement + 8 Groups of conjunctions